AriFordsham/GHCWiki/wiki-formatting.md

 > [TitleIndex](title-index), [ http://www.edgewall.com/](http://www.edgewall.com/), NotAlink

 Links can be given a more descriptive title by writing the link followed by a space and a title and all this inside square brackets.
-If the descriptive title is omitted, then the explicit prefix is disguarded, unless the link is an external link.
+If the descriptive title is omitted, then the explicit prefix is discarded, unless the link is an external link.
 This can be useful for wiki pages not adhering to the [WikiPageNames](wiki-page-names) convention.

 Example: